SQweb-team/SQweb-Drupal-Module/README.md

 ###2.
 Checking the credits of your subscribers

-SQweb add a lot of filter and function to Twig for simplify usage of sqweb in your Theme.
+SQweb extends Twig with filters and functions to simplify the use of SQweb within your theme.

 Use it like this: